What Impulse Response Do Instrumental Variables Identify?: Model and Identification

-For the estimand \eqref{ratio2} to have structural interpretation, a version of Assumption \ref{A-mono} is required to ensure non-negative weights.
-We can check if the assumption is plausible.
-First, it is reasonable to assume that positive sectoral spending shocks have positive impacts on the cumulative government spending: $\widetilde{\theta}_{h,xs}>0$ for $s=1,2$.
-Next, it is reasonable to assume that the military news shock is positively correlated with the defense spending shock ($\alpha_{2}>0$).
-Thus, the weight for the non-defense spending multiplier would be non-negative if the military news shock is non-negatively correlated with the non-defense spending shock ($\alpha_{1}\geq0$).
+For the LP-IV estimand to have a structural interpretation, a version of Assumption \ref{A-mono} is required to ensure non-negative weights.
+Note that the weight depends on $h$ in Corollary \ref{C1}.
+For illustration, suppose that the government spending shock consists of defense ($s=1$) and non-defense ($s=2$) spending shocks: $\xi_{t} = \varepsilon_{1,t}$ + $\varepsilon_{2,t}$.
+We can check if either $\alpha_{s}\widetilde{\theta}_{h,xs}\geq0$ or $\alpha_{s}\widetilde{\theta}_{h,xs}\leq0$ for $s=1,2$ and $h\geq0$.
+First, it is reasonable to assume that positive sectoral spending shocks have positive impacts on the cumulative government spending: $\widetilde{\theta}_{h,xs}>0$ for $s=1,2$ and $h\geq0$.
+Next, it is reasonable to assume that the military news shock is positively correlated with the defense spending shock ($\alpha_{1}>0$).
+Thus, the weight for the non-defense spending multiplier would be non-negative if the military news shock is non-negatively correlated with the non-defense spending shock ($\alpha_{2}\geq0$).
 If this is justified, then the estimand is a weighted average of the cumulative sectoral spending multiplier.
-On the other hand, if $\alpha_{1}<0$, the estimand may not provide meaningful information about the government spending multiplier because the estimand can be close to zero or even negative while the defense and non-defense spending multipliers are strictly greater than one.
-We find empirical evidence supporting $\alpha_{1}<0$ in Section \ref{Sec-App}.
+On the other hand, if $\alpha_{2}<0$, the estimand may not provide meaningful information about the government spending multiplier because the estimand can be close to zero or even negative while the defense and non-defense spending multipliers are strictly greater than one.
+We find empirical evidence supporting $\alpha_{2}<0$ in Section \ref{Sec-Gov}.